Heads, ancient cities, ideas, and ill-considered TV shows: a roundup of things found…

 • • •

 1. Here’s a thing that happened: after his death in 1809, composer Joseph Haydn’s head was stolen.
-CRANIOKLEPTY: a national scourge.
+CRANIOKLEPTY.
 Why steal his head?
-Well, it was 1809, and the pair who paid the gravedigger to decapitate the corpse and abscond with Haydn’s noggin were big fans of phrenology.
-Just coming into intellectual fashion at the time and all the rage at your average ether frolic, the central underpinning of phrenology was a syllogism:
+The pair who paid the gravedigger to decapitate the corpse and abscond with Haydn’s noggin were big fans of phrenology.
+Just coming into intellectual fashion in the early 1800s—and all the rage at your average ether frolic—the central underpinning of phrenology was a syllogism:

 A) Behavioral tendencies and mental abilities owe to differences in brain anatomy;

 B) Those brain differences produce noticeable differences in the size, shape, and geography of the skull

 C) Conclusion: one’s mental abilities and faculties can be determined by measuring bumps on the skull.

 This is an object lesson in what happens when deductive logic goes wrong.
 The phrenology enthusiasts conspired to steal the head—“already quite green, but still completely recognizable”—then de-brain it, bleach the bones, and make a study of the skull.
 They did exactly that, reporting back that indeed, the musical genius Haydn’s “bump of music” was “fully developed,” providing valuable confirmatory evidence for their completely wrong theory.

 Thus began a decades-long odyssey for the disembodied head.
 It was displayed for more than a decade in a museum-quality shrine at the home of one of the thieves; lost; given to other phrenologists for safe-keeping; then finally given to a university professor.
 Prior to that, they had been called out on the theft, and returned a different skull that was placed in Haydn’s tomb.
 The university held the actual skull for more than a century, until in 1954 a full orchestra played for a funeral procession transporting the skull to be reunited with its owner.